Best Toys For Crawling Babies – Mom’s Favorite Toys To Encourage Baby To Crawl

 Recommended age: 12 months+ (but parents often start using it from 9 months – always for supervised play)

-2. Crawling Play Mat by Toki Mats
+2. Best Crawling Play Mat By Toki Mats

 It’s actually really useful from the first weeks of baby’s life.
 As your child grows and reaches next milestones, the play mat accompany them.
 Whether you baby is 3 months old or 9 months old the playmat will come in handy.
 And even when your toddler starts to walk, you can still use it for playtime, because it’s much more comfy than a bare floor.